selfdriven-foundation/selfdriven-ai/docs/pages/framework-sustainable-human-participation.md

 In an environment saturated with machine-generated intelligence, the scarce resource becomes **human cognitive stability** rather than intelligence itself.
 Humans remain biologically constrained organisms operating within ecosystems of near-unlimited informational output.

 This paper introduces a **selfdriven Framework for Sustainable Human Participation**, proposing that humans will need to intentionally limit their work exposure within high-intelligence environments.
-Rather than maximizing continuous productivity, societies may need to design systems that protect human cognitive health while enabling meaningful human verification, governance, and cultural participation.
+Rather than maximising continuous productivity, societies may need to design systems that protect human cognitive health while enabling meaningful human verification, governance, and cultural participation.

 The central insight is simple: